WePlay Academy League Season 1 Official Rules and Regulations

 de_overpass

-An Away team bans 3 maps from the Map Pool
+Away Team removes 3 Maps from the Map Pool

 Team B removes first map from the Map Pool